Montreal Island Kit is about the political system, the political organisation and the political terms of an island divided into 16 cities.

 City councilors sit on both city council and their borough council and borough councilors only sit on their borough council.
 The city council oversees, standardizes and approves the decisions made by the borough councils.

-Montreal Island Kit is about the Montreal Executive Committee, the mayor of the City of Montreal and the 11 members of the City Council nominated by the mayor.
+Montreal Island Kit is also about the Montreal Executive Committee, the mayor of the City of Montreal and the 11 members of the City Council nominated by the mayor.

 The Executive Committee reports directly to the City Council and has jurisdiction over the local services offered within the City limits and over the agglomeration services offered to the entire population of the Island of Montreal.